 Some sites have prohibited tipping during live dealer games, and others simply don’t expect it.

-It’s up to you to check out the legalities surrounding tipping at the online casino you choose to play at, if you want to show your dealer some love.
+It’s up to you to check out the legalities surrounding tipping at the online casino you choose to play at.
+And if you ever find yourself in a VIP setting, knowing how much to tip casino hosts can help you navigate the experience with confidence while showing proper appreciation.